Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 :   Decomposes solvation free energy into polar and non-polar components.
 Note that this typically requires 80% more computation time.

-    * 0: Don’t decompose solvation free energy into polar and non-polar components.
+    * 0: Do not decompose solvation free energy into polar and non-polar components.
     * 1: Decompose solvation free energy into polar and non-polar components.

 `entropicdecomp` (Default = 0)